devmohammedothman/sportsintegration/README.md

-# sports Integration Application
+# Sports Integration Application

 This project build to integrate with Strava API or other similr Sports API to provide integration from Client API and save this data into database.

-Project Architecture:
+# Project Architecture:
 Project build as Maven Multi Module project with child modules as follows

-sports-parent :Parent Module project
+# sports-parent :Parent Module project

+# sports-integration :
-sports-integration : Spring Boot project that provide Service Implementation,Dao Implememntation, Rest Controller, Schedueled Tasks for Integration, Entity Classes that map database tables and other Util Classes that help in development phase such as
+Spring Boot project that provide Service Implementation,Dao Implememntation, Rest Controller, Schedueled Tasks for Integration, Entity Classes that map database tables and other Util Classes that help in development phase such as
 ResponeDTO,
 ResponseError,
 RestProvider,